HomeResearchNew StudentsHDR Study Options at Whitley

 Minor Thesis

-By enrolling in a Minor Thesis, you are taking the first steps towards entry into one of our Research Masters or Doctoral programs.
+By enrolling in a Minor Thesis, you are taking the first steps toward entry into one of our Research Masters or Doctoral programs.

 Check out the program details, including how to apply, on the University’s website here.